-A further purpose of 243 CMR 3.00 is to help the Board satisfy its data collection and disciplinary responsibilities and to assist health care providers in the fulfillment of their reporting obligations under M.G.L. c.
+A further purpose of 243 CMR 3.00 is to help the Board satisfy its data collection and to assist health care providers in the fulfillment of their reporting obligations under M.G.L. c.
 112, § 5F.
 Finally, 243 CMR 3.00 is in further fulfillment of the Board's obligation to "adopt rules and regulations governing the practice of medicine in order to promote the public health, welfare and safety," pursuant to M.G.L. c.
 112, § 5.

-(2) 243 CMR 3.00 is effective February 1, 2012.

 3.02: Definitions

+Adverse Event means any incident or variation in a health care facility’s processes that causes or could potentially cause serious injury or an undesirable patient outcome.
+Identifying something as an adverse event does not necessarily mean that the event was preventable or resulted from substandard medical practice.

-Board: The Board of Registration in Medicine, including, but not limited to, its Data Repository, Disciplinary Unit, Patient Care Assessment Unit, Legal Unit, Licensing Unit, and its agents and employees.
+Board means the Board of Registration in Medicine, including, but not limited to, its Data Repository, the Enforcement Division, the Division of Law and Policy, the Licensing Division, the Quality and Patient Safety Division (QPSD) and its agents and employees.

+Close Call means any adverse event that did not affect a patient’s outcome, but for which a recurrence carries a significant chance of causing serious injury to a patient.

-Disciplinary Action: Please see 243 CMR 1.01(2).
+Disciplinary Action: See 243 CMR 1.01(2).

+Emergency Operations Plan means a health care facility’s formal written plan, required by an accrediting body, and designed to coordinate its communications, resources, safety and security, staff responsibilities, and patient clinical and support activities during an emergency.

-Governing Body: the trustees, governing board or other persons responsible for establishing policy, maintaining quality patient care and providing for institutional management and planning at a health care facility.
+Governing Body means the trustees, the board of directors or other persons responsible for establishing policy, maintaining quality patient care and providing for institutional management and planning at a health care facility.

-Health Care Facility: any entity licensed pursuant to M.G.L. c.
+Health Care Facility means, for purposes of 243 CMR 3.00 only, any hospital licensed pursuant to M.G.L. c.
 111, § 51; any nursing home, within the meaning of M.G.L. c.
-111, § 203(d); any state, county or municipal hospital; any entity maintaining more than one primary or episodic walk-in center; and any health maintenance organization within the meaning of M.G.L. c.
+111, § 203(e); any state, county or municipal hospital; and any health maintenance organization within the meaning of M.G.L. c.
 176G, § 1.
-The application of 243 CMR 3.00 to nursing homes and health maintenance organizations is limited as per 243 CMR 3.13 and 3.14.
+The application of 243 CMR 3.00 to nursing homes and health maintenance organizations is limited as per 243 CMR 3.12 and 3.13.

-Health Care Provider: As defined under M.G.L. c.
+Health Care Provider means, as defined under M.G.L. c.
 111, § 1, any doctor of medicine, osteopathy, or dental science, or a registered nurse licensed under the provisions of M.G.L. c.
 112, or an intern, resident, fellow, or medical officer licensed under M.G.L. c.
-112, a medical student, or a hospital, clinic or nursing home licensed under the provisions of M.G.L. c.
+112, a medical student, or a hospital or nursing home licensed under the provisions of M.G.L. c.
 111 or a health maintenance organization within the meaning of M.G.L. c.
 176G, § 1, and its licensed health professionals with employment, practice, association or privileges.

-Licensee: a person holding any type of license issued pursuant to M.G.L. c.
+Licensee means a person holding any type of license issued pursuant to M.G.L. c.
 112, §§ 2 through 9B.